Funding and support

 The Alan Young Award for the best young musician in Surrey

 Awards for Young Musicians believes that all talented young people deserve the chance to progresss in their music making.
 They are awarding £100,000 in grants to exceptional young instrumentalists in need of support.

 Christine Brown Trust

-If you are under 19 years of age, a UK resident and can demonstrate evidence of exceptional musical talent you can apply for funding.
+If you are under 19 years of age, a UK resident and can demonstrate evidence of exceptional musical talent, you can apply for funding from the Christine Brown Trust.

 Help Musicians UK